mdutton3/lasso/docs/lasso-book/liberty-architecture.rst

 of the same user within a circle of trust to a unique IP is called "Identity Federation".
-The liberty Alliance specifications allows, thanks to this federation, strong and unique authentication coupled with control by the user of his personnal informations.
+The liberty Alliance specifications allows, thanks to this federation, strong and unique authentication coupled with control by the user of his personal informations.
 The explicit user agreement is necessary before proceeding to Identity Federation.

 The different SPs can't communicate directly together about users informations.